 The BATTERY COMPARTMENT is at the front edge of the camera, above the FILM COMPARTMENT.
-Your camera uses two size J 6-VOLT BATTERIES (supplied).

-When you install each battery, insert the end with the ANGLED CORNER first, and with the NOTCH (at the opposite end of the battery) toward the partition which separates the two batteries.
-Push the battery all the way into the battery compartment and toward the partition until the notch fits securely behind the HOLDING LUG in the camera.
+To install the size J 6-VOLT BATTERY (supplied), insert the end with the ANGLED CORNER first and with the NOTCH in the position shown here.
+Push the battery all the way into the battery compartment and toward the right until the notch fits securely behind the HOLDING LUG in the camera.